sygism/joystick_planner_navigation/nav_stack_jsp/README.md

 Additional information about ROS Navigation can be found <a href="http://wiki.ros.org/navigation">here</a>.

+The *joystick_planner* node requires an appropriate controller to be connected to the computer on which the system is being ran on.
+For example, using a Playstation
+DualShock 4 controller with the Ubuntu operating system, an appropriate driver is *ds4drv*, which can be found from the apt repository:

+    apt install ds4drv

+For connecting the controller using Bluetooth:

+    ds4drv

+For connecting the controller using an USB cable:

+    ds4drv --hidraw

 ## Usage
 After successfully installing all the dependencies, for running the system on a real Robotont robot (for the best performance, the *depthimage_to_laserscan* node should be ran on the actual robot, this launch file does not start said node automatically):